If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 First approach:

-Please see the FAQ "What are the two kinds of transaction?".
+Please see the FAQ "What are the two kinds of interaction?".

 Please see the FAQ "Why is choice better than coercion?".